mdroth/linux/Documentation/x86/resctrl.rst

 	the sum for all tasks in the CTRL_MON group and all tasks in MON groups.
 Please see example section for more details on usage.

+"mbm_total_config":
+"mbm_local_config":
+        This contains the current event configuration for the events mbm_total_bytes and mbm_local_bytes, respectively, when the
+        Bandwidth Monitoring Event Configuration (BMEC) feature is supported.
+        These files are organized by L3 domains under the subdirectories "mon_L3_00" and "mon_L3_01".
+When BMEC is supported, the events mbm_local_bytes and mbm_total_bytes are configurable.

+        Following are the types of events supported.
+        Bits    Description
+        6       Dirty Victims from the QOS domain to all types of memory 5       Reads to slow memory in the non-local NUMA domain 4       Reads to slow memory in the local NUMA domain 3       Non-temporal writes to non-local NUMA domain 2       Non-temporal writes to local NUMA domain 1       Reads to memory in the non-local NUMA domain 0       Reads to memory in the local NUMA domain

+        By default, the mbm_total_bytes configuration is set to 0x7f to count all the event types and the mbm_local_bytes configuration is set to 0x15 to count all the local memory events.

 Resource allocation rules
 -------------------------